ayumi5/IyashiDogList/README.md

 # IyashiDogList
-A list of photos of dogs for iyashi
+Display a list of photos of dogs for iyashi.

+Practice
+・Modular design
+・TDD
+・JSON Mapping